 The DEEP Network operates through nodes, which are local action groups based in specific cities, countries, or regions affiliated to the global DEEP Network.
-It currently has nodes in Addis Ababa (Ethiopia), Canada, France, Germany, Ghana, India, Kabul (Afghanistan), Kenya, Korea, Melbourne (Australia), Mexico City (Mexico), Nagoya (Japan), Pakistan, San Francisco (USA), Spain, Switzerland, Tangier (Morocco), and Yogyakarta (Indonesia).
+It currently has nodes in Addis Ababa (Ethiopia), Canada, France, Germany, Ghana, India, Kabul (Afghanistan), Kenya, Korea, Melbourne (Australia), Mexico City (Mexico), Nagoya (Japan), Nepal, Pakistan, San Francisco (USA), Spain, Switzerland, Tangier (Morocco), and Yogyakarta (Indonesia).

-- Dr Alberto Gomes, Global Director
+- Dr Alberto Gomes, Global Director (Australia)

-- Dr Gloria Maria Abarca, Global Deputy Director
+- Dr Gloria Maria Abarca, Global Deputy Director (Mexico)

 Node Directors (ND) are nominated and elected by the regular members of the node and endorsed by the GCC and the Stem Circle.
 The directors are responsible for the coordination, administration and management of the node and the nurturing and maintenance of links and relations between their respective nodes with the global network.
 The current node directors are as follows: